 CPP has been developed by principals for principals.

 Principal Certification is awarded by the CPP Board, an independent panel of industry experts.

 The CPP Board ensures appropriate standards are met and that the quality and integrity of the CPP award are consistent with best practice.

-The CPP Board includes members of the profession and will consult with the profession.
+The CPP Board includes a variety of members of the profession who consult actively with their peers.